Rep. John Lewis, civil rights icon, takes on Trump as U.S. marks MLK Day

 But Trump's retorts had already led to a firestorm of backlash ahead of Martin Luther King Jr. Day, with two dozen Democratic lawmakers announcing that they wouldn't be attending Trump's inauguration in solidarity with Lewis.
 Atlantans pushed back against Trump's characterization of Lewis and their city.

-Lewis is set to speak to be the keynote speaker for the Martin Luther King Scholarship Breakfast in Miami on Monday.
-The breakfast, coordinated by the 5,000 Role Models of Excellence Project, which raises money for scholarships for graduating high school seniors.
+Lewis will speak at the Martin Luther King Scholarship Breakfast in Miami on Monday.
+The breakfast, coordinated by the 5,000 Role Models of Excellence Project, raises money for scholarships for graduating high school seniors.

-The renewed attention comes just days after Lewis joined other prominent Democrats in the Congressional Black Caucus in testifying against Sen. Jeff Sessions, R-Alabama, Trump's pick for attorney general, over his voting record on civil rights.
+The renewed attention comes just days after Lewis joined other prominent Democrats in the Congressional Black Caucus in testifying against Sen. Jeff Sessions, a Republican from Alabama and Trump's pick for attorney general, over his voting record on civil rights.

 Related: Rep. John Lewis: 'I Don't See Trump as a Legitimate President'